kcskier/k3s-cluster-demo/initial-setup/initial-setup.md

-# Initial-Setup
+# Initial Setup

 One-time preparation to make your nodes ready for any demo in this repo.

->### *Author's notes*:
+> **Author’s notes:**
->You do not have to use Raspberry Pis to follow this lab.
-I'm using this hardware because it's what I had available to me.
-I've documented the hoops I had to jump through, but any Linux node that supports K3s will work just fine.
+> You do not have to use Raspberry Pis to follow this lab.
+I’m using Pi 5s (plus a 3B+) because I had them on hand.
+I’ve documented the hoops I jumped through, but any Linux nodes that support K3s will work.
-To that end, I've tried to keep the K3s setup instructions as hardware-neutral as possible.
-The Pi-specific bits are only for those who need it.
+> I’ve kept the K3s setup as hardware-neutral as possible; Pi-specific bits are here mainly for reference.

->Also note that I've chosen to use Ubuntu 25.04 as my Linux distro.
-Therefore all my commands will be in the Debian/Ubuntu syntax.
-Again, any K3s supporting Linux distro will work, but you may need to modify the commands for your setup specifically.
+> I used Ubuntu Server 25.04, so commands use Debian/Ubuntu syntax.
+Any Linux distro that supports K3s will work—adjust commands as needed.

 ## Requirements

-- 64‑bit Ubuntu Server 25.04+ (Or your favorite Linux distro)
+- 64-bit Ubuntu Server 25.04+ (or your favorite Linux distro)
-- SSH or Terminal access on each node
+- SSH or terminal access on each node
-- Recommend use of a single LAN/Subnet for all nodes
+- I recommend using a single LAN/subnet for all nodes

 ## My Hardware and Roles